17 FAQs Answered About SMCR for Solo-Regulated Firms

 - When is the regime effective for solo-regulated firms?

-The extension of the SM&CR to solo-regulated firms will begin on 9 December 2019.
+The extension of the SM&CR to solo-regulated firms applies from 9th December 2019.

 - Do the same requirements apply to all solo-regulated firms?